 An automated cleaning and repair setting monitors your usage, then applies various tidying and repair work when your PC is sitting idle.
 The upshot is if you go and make a cup of tea, your PC can do a little housekeeping while you’re away.
 Running a complete system spruce up via the 1-click Optimisation setting is nice and easy too.

-Of course, there’s the usual capabilities of removing broken program links, patching up the registry, a digital shredder for getting rid of old but potentially sensitive data files, and Norton even has preset profiles that can help eek out more performance from your machine.
+Of course, there are the usual capabilities of removing broken program links, patching up the registry, a digital shredder for getting rid of old but potentially sensitive data files, and Norton even has preset profiles that can help eke out more performance from your machine.

-Bottom Line: Strong performer that’s an excellent option, especially if you can get it while discounted.
+Bottom Line: Strong performer that’s an excellent option, although it's on the more expensive side.

 Ashampoo Windows Optimizer